OctavianRotari/CV/README.md

 #### Technical Commercial Institute “G. Ginnani” - Ravenna ( IT )

- - Finished with 98% this year before the course at the Makers Academy, while working in a steel factory full time.
+ - Achieved 98% average in my final year
+ - During my studies I gained an in-depth understanding of economics and the way they relate to entrepreurship
+ - I attended classes during the evenings so I could work full-time during the day

 #### Any other qualifications

- - Worked as a logistic manager and consultant at Rotari Autotrasporti Srl in Ravenna ( IT ).
- - Currently gaining experience and building valuable skills with side projects to continually improve my knowledge and consolidate.
- - In these period I'm attending the Mongodb university for a course that lasts for 7 weeks.
+ - Currently completing the Mongodb University course.

 ## Experience

+Rotari Autotrasporti Srl in Ravenna ( IT ).

+ - Worked as a Logistic Manager and Consultant till september 2015.

+ Conding Experience

-I was also employed for building the website of the Rotari Autotrasporti srl during the course.
+ - I was also employed for building the website of the Rotari Autotrasporti srl during the course.
 I was responsible for developing the project from scratch.
-The technologies that I used were Node.js with Mongodb and express for the back-end and Html Css and JQuery for the front end.
+The technologies that I used were Node.js with Mongodb and express for the back-end and HtmlCss and JQuery for the front end.

+ Carrozeria Mattioli

+ - At the age of 18 I left school and I started to work in a car shop, because one of my passions are cars and motorbicicles.
+But then I have to left the work because my parents had to move city.

+ EBS European Bartender School

+ - Located in Stocholm, I attended this course partly out of personal curiosity, but mainly with an interest in developing my english skills in preperation for a TOEFL exam, a requirement for visa application.

+ *Second Chef* (.